fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     And detain them, for they must be questioned."
     ˹Then they will be asked,˺ "What is the matter with you that you can no longer help each other?"
     Quran, surah As-Saaffaat (Those drawn up in Ranks) 37:21-25

+The hypocrites will say to the believers "Wait for us, give us some of your light."
+It will be said "Go back and search for the light for yourself."

 </details><details><summary>